ENVX-resources/ENVX2001-lectures/README.md

 ### Building the Materials

 1. **Clone the repository**: Download a copy of the project to your local machine.
-2. **Install R dependencies**: Set up the necessary R packages for the project.
+2. **Install R dependencies**: Set up the necessary R packages for the project - a `renv::restore()` normally clears this hurdle automatically.
 3. **Render the materials**: Generate the output files from the source code.
 4. **Create a new branch**: Start a new branch to make your changes.
 5. **Make changes and preview**: Edit the files and generate the output to see your changes.